Evaluation of Cardiovascular Outcomes After an Acute Coronary Syndrome During Treatment With Alirocumab - ODYSSEY OUTCOMES

-Szarek M, White HD, Schwartz GG, et al. Alirocumab Reduces Total Nonfatal Cardiovascular and Fatal Events in the ODYSSEY OUTCOMES Trial.
-J Am Coll Cardiol 2018;Nov 11:[Epub ahead of print].
+Szarek M, White HD, Schwartz GG, et al. Alirocumab Reduces Total Nonfatal Cardiovascular and Fatal Events: The ODYSSEY OUTCOMES Trial.
+J Am Coll Cardiol 2019;73:387-96.

 Presented by Dr. Deepak Bhatt at the American Heart Association Annual Scientific Sessions (AHA 2018), Chicago, IL, November 10, 2018.

 Schwartz GG, Steg PG, Szarek M, et al., on behalf of the ODYSSEY OUTCOMES Committees and Investigators.
 Alirocumab and Cardiovascular Outcomes After Acute Coronary Syndrome.
 N Engl J Med 2018;379:2097-107.